gnosis/dx-docs/source/add-token-to-trade.md

 - There are [several interfaces](https://dutchx.readthedocs.io/en/latest/interfaces.html) available for technical and non-technical traders

 ## Liquidity
 **Please be aware: Having listed, does not mean that the token is traded.
-For this - of course - liquidity is needed.**
+For this - of course - sufficient liquidity is needed.**
 - It is recommended that the lister initially also ensures that there is enough liquidity for the listed token pair
 - It is a two-sided market place and for the network effects to work, the market has to function first
 - There are two relatively easy options available right now: